zackify/optics-agent-js/README.md

 var agent = new OpticsAgent({ configOptions })
 ```

-configOptions include:
+Options include:

-* apiKey: String.
+* `apiKey`: String.
 Your API key for the Optics service.
 This defaults to the `OPTICS_API_KEY` environtment variable, but can be overriden here.

-* debugFn: Function(args).
-Called to print debugging messages.
-Defaults to `console.log`.
-To silence optics if `console.log` is not OK in your environment, pass `debugFn: () => {}`.
+* `reportTraces`: Boolean: Send detailed traces along with usage reports.
+Defaults to true.

-* normalizeVersion: Function(req)->[String,String].
+* `normalizeVersion`: Function(req)->[String,String].
 Called to determine the client platform and version for a request.
 You may want to override this to improve client detection, eg, if you have a custom user-agent for a mobile client.

-* normalizeQuery: Function(info)->String.
+* `normalizeQuery`: Function(info)->String.
 Called to determine the query shape for for a GraphQL query.
 You shouldn't need to set this unless you are debugging.

+* `debugFn`: Function(args).
+Called to print debugging messages.
+Defaults to `console.log`.
+To silence optics if `console.log` is not OK in your environment, pass `debugFn: () => {}`.

-* endpointUrl: String.
+* `endpointUrl`: String.
 Where to send the reports.
 Defaults to the production Optics endpoint, or `OPTICS_ENDPOINT_URL` if it is set.
 You shouldn't need to set this unless you are debugging.

-* reportIntervalMs: Int.
+* `reportIntervalMs`: Int.
 How often to send reports in milliseconds.
 Defaults to 1 minute.
 You shouldn't need to set this unless you are debugging.

-* printReports: Boolean: Print reports as the are sent.
+* `printReports`: Boolean: Print reports as the are sent.
 This may be useful for debugging.
 Defaults to false.

-* reportTraces: Boolean: Send detailed traces along with usage reports.
-Defaults to true.

 ### Instrument your schema